-- 19 June - London - fully booked (waiting list only)
+- 19 June - London - fully booked (reserve list only)

-- 12 July - London - fully booked (waiting list only)
+- 12 July - London - fully booked (reserve list only)

 If you would like to attend one of these courses, please register your interest via our online booking form.